 Appeal outcome data and performance indicators measure the effectiveness of the organisation's valuation assessment role and the Electoral Commission's performance framework monitors the registration outcomes.

-Despite the continued closure of operational offices due to the pandemic and the move to a working-from-home operational model, the organisation met all the demands placed upon it in terms of valuation assessment and registration during 2021/22.
+Despite the continued impact of the pandemic the organisation met all the demands placed upon it in terms of valuation assessment and electoral registration during 2022/23.